saikat-ai/Enzyme_prediction/README.md

 # SOLVE
 # Enzyme Function Prediction through subsequence tokenization and ensemble learning framework
+This is repository of manuscript titled 'Prediction of Enzyme function using interpretable optimized Ensemble learning framework':https://doi.org/10.1101/2025.01.28.635225

 1. In Datasets folder contains all the test-dataset for enzyme function prediction in different hierarchy labels
 2. Training folder contains two files
 - ec_number_train.py: training script for EC number prediction of enzymes